cjungmann/mandev/README.md

 This is **very** helpful.
 I had been looking for something like this for a very long time.

+#### Non-standard Standards

+The *man-pages* style guide does not cover all issues.
+When I have a question that isn't covered in *man-pages*, I will attempt to find example solutions and list them here.

+- **Many-parametered Functions**
+  - *Issue*  Some functions have so many parameters that the function definition cannot fit in less than (around) 75 character lines.
+  - *Solution* Add hard line-breaks to restrict line length.
+  - *Published example*  See `man 3 pcre`.
+  - *Local example* *big_function()* in SYNOPSIS section of sample.1 in this repository.

 ## Installing a **man** Page

 A *man-page* document is not very useful if it cannot be invoked